-Following the 2017 Race a total of 1,173 people (affectionately known as ‘The Family’) have successfully completed the full race at least once.
+Following the 2018 Race a total of 1,296 people (affectionately known as ‘The Family’) have successfully completed the full race at least once.
 (Over 4,000 people have successfully summited Everest!)
 Adrian Stott, Jim Drummond and Tony Thistlethwaite, each with 15 finishes, head the number of race completions.
-Others with 10 or more cherished finishers’ engraved crystal goblets to their names:- Alan Kay, Tony Thistlethwaite, Jim Robertson, Fiona Rennie, Pauline Walker, Alyson MacPherson, John Vernon, Bob Allison, Keith Hughes, Ian Rae, Neil MacRitchie, Rosie Bell, Derek Morley, and Martin Deans.
-Alan Kay, John Vernon, Jim Robertson, and Neil MacRitchie hold the distinction of having completed 10 WHW races in a row; while Neil Rutherford has completed 10 in a row, and all in under 24 hours!
+Others with 10 or more cherished finishers’ engraved crystal goblets to their names: Alan Kay, Jim Robertson, Fiona Rennie, Pauline Walker, Alyson MacPherson, John Vernon, Bob Allison, Keith Hughes, Ian Rae, Neil MacRitchie, Rosie Bell, Derek Morley, Martin Deans, Jody Young and Andy Cole.
+Alan Kay, John Vernon, Jim Robertson, and Neil MacRitchie hold the distinction of each having completed 10 WHW races in a row; while Neil Rutherford has completed 10 in a row, and all in under 24 hours!

 Meanwhile, from the information available, we believe that Gareth Bryan-Jones held the title of “most senior finisher” for the men @ 70 years (2013 race) and Marian McPhail for the ladies @ 61 years (2015 race).
 But both of these were eclipsed in 2016 by Rob Reid (@ a slightly older 70 years young); and Norma Bone @ 64 years young; and then again by Norma in 2017 @ 65.
 The indefatigable Norma raised it again in 2018 @ 66.
 Norma was yet again on hand in 2019 to raise the ladies “most senior” record to 67 years, while Rob Reid returned and raised it for the men to 73 years.
 What a double-act inspiration these two good people are!
 On the subject of “senior” finishers, an honourable mention to Graham Arthur completing the 2018 race in 23:57:17 @ 70 years young (72nd finisher out of the 198).
 At the other end of the age spectrum it looks like Mark Collins is the “most youthful” finisher @ 21 years (2007 race).